enchanted-coder/Basic-Terminal-Calculator/README.md

 # Calculator

+On Linux
-Clone this repo and run ./a.out
+Clone this repository
+cd into Calculator
+chmod +x a.out to give permissions execute ./a.out